Skip to main content

 What Is a Letter of Intent for Business Purchase (Australia)?

-The LOI bridges the gap between preliminary discussions and the execution of the formal, comprehensive Business Sale Agreement (or Share Sale Agreement).
+The LOI bridges the gap between preliminary discussions and the execution of the formal, thorough Business Sale Agreement (or Share Sale Agreement).
 It records the commercial understanding reached in principle, establishes a framework for due diligence and further negotiation, and provides legal protections for both parties during the acquisition process — most importantly through binding exclusivity and confidentiality provisions.

 The legal status of a Letter of Intent for Business Purchase in Australia is governed by the principles in Masters v Cameron (1955) 91 CLR 353.
 The typical LOI for a business acquisition falls within the third category identified in that case — the parties do not intend to be legally bound until the formal Business Sale Agreement is executed.
 However, binding ancillary provisions (exclusivity, confidentiality, costs) are routinely included and are enforceable as contractual obligations regardless of whether the acquisition proceeds.